openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 build a Heat templates which describe desired overcloud.

 This template is served to to Heat which will orchestrate the whole deployment and it will create a stack.
-Stack is Heat’s own term for the applications that it creates.
+Stack is Heat's own term for the applications that it creates.
 The overcloud, in Heat terms, is a particularly complex instance of a stack.

-In order to the stack to be deployed, Heat makes successive calls to Nova, OpenStack’s compute service controller.
+In order to the stack to be deployed, Heat makes successive calls to Nova, OpenStack's compute service controller.
 Nova depends upon Ironic, which, as described above has acquired an inventory of discovered hardware by this stage in the process.